• Skip to primary navigation

 Mango coulis ingredients.

-Mangoes – You can use fresh or frozen mangoes to make the coulis.
+Mangoes – You can make the coulis with fresh or frozen ripe mangoes.
 If using fresh mangoes, be sure to choose ones that are ripe and soft.

-And if using frozen mangoes, make sure to thaw them before using them in the recipe.
+If you are using frozen mangoes, thaw them before using them in this delicious recipe.

 If the mangoes are too sweet, then reduce the amount of sugar while cooking the sauce.